sethdanny/node/README.md

 ## Clients and Servers
 * Create a server and listen to requests.
 * create another server to listen on port 5000 and return an html document.

+## Basic Routing
+* Create a server and html pages to enable routing